A Thursday at Orca House

 "That counts."

-Luca jumps in to explain the measures before anyone asks, since he’s been waiting for his turn.
-Theo, still in his own world, recites the achievable section from memory without looking up.
+Luca explains the measurable section before anyone asks because he has been waiting his turn.
+Theo recites the achievable section from memory without looking up from whatever he is currently doing.
 Miss Christel raises an eyebrow at him.
 He shrugs.
-“I’ve been listening.”
+"I've been listening."

-Holden holds up a small hand-drawn comic panel, a tournament bracket rendered in his clean graphic novel style, complete with blank spaces for names.
-“I thought a visual would help the email,” he says.
+Holden holds up a hand-drawn comic panel — a tournament bracket in his clean graphic novel style, blank spaces waiting for names.
+"I thought a visual would help the email," he says.

-It is agreed that the visual will help the email.
+It is agreed the visual will help the email.

-The email goes out at 3:10pm, signed by all seven students, Holden’s bracket comic attached as a PDF.
-Two parent responses come in before 4pm.
+The email goes out at 3:10pm, signed by all seven students, Holden's bracket comic attached as a PDF.
+Two parent responses arrive before 4pm.
 Both say yes.

-At 3:30, Keiko gives her robotics and AI presentation to the whole group.
-It lasts fourteen minutes.
-One slide about large language models makes Theo put down his iPad, and Keiko notices, quietly taking it as the best compliment of the afternoon.
-During the questions, Felix asks if robots will ever get bored.
-This takes the conversation off track for a bit, but in a good way.
-Miss Christel lets it happen.
+At 3:30, Keiko delivers her robotics and AI presentation to the full group.
+It runs fourteen minutes.
+A slide on large language models causes Theo to set his iPad down, which Keiko notices and privately considers the best compliment of the afternoon.
+During questions Felix asks whether robots will ever get bored.
+This takes things briefly sideways, but productively.
+Miss Christel does not redirect it.

-Miss Christel stays longer, knitting needles moving as her scarf had only grown by three rows since morning.
-Through the window, she sees Miss Victoria inside, reading to the last two aftercare children.
-Her voice is low and steady, and the late afternoon light turns golden around them.
+Miss Christel stays a little longer, knitting needles moving.
+The scarf has grown by three rows since morning.
+Through the window she can see Miss Victoria inside, reading to the last two aftercare children, her voice low and steady, the late afternoon going gold around them.

 It was just another Thursday at Orca House.